hxzvx/Privacy-Policies-in-Educational-AI/README.md

 8. The extracted policy texts will be saved in the `Extracted_Texts/` folder.

 9. The generated analysis outputs will be saved in the `Results/` folder.

+## Notes

+- The `Extracted_Texts/` folder contains the processed policy texts.
+- The `urls/` folder contains the source privacy policy links.
+- The `Results/` folder contains the analysis outputs.
+- The virtual environment folder should not be uploaded to GitHub.

+## Author

+Hafsa Alzubaidi